chaws/kcing/README.md

 - `DRP_DAYS` is the number of days to keep processed data, defaults to `4`.

 Logstash is also set to use at most 8g of RAM, and [this is why](LOGSTASH_SETUP.md).

+### Kibana settings
+- `KB_URL` is the url where kibana is running.
+Default value is `http://localhost:5601/app/kibana`.
+This setting is very important when running `backup_kbn` and `setup_kbn` because some of kibana objects created use scripted fields in order to create links between dashboards.
+These links are global, therefore need to contain the scheme, host, port and path of your kibana set up.

 ## What this is not